microsoft/azure-pipelines-yaml/design/variables-in-pipelines.md

 For the designer, the compat mode flag is a UI checkbox.
 Newly created pipelines will default to having compat mode off.

-For YAML, it's a `version: 2` keyword at the root level of the file.
+For YAML, it's a `version: 1` keyword at the root level of the file.
-YAML v2 may also introduce other breaking changes; those need to be documented elsewhere.
+YAML v1 may also introduce other breaking changes; those need to be documented elsewhere.

 ## Variable scope

 We'll ensure everything under System.\* is available at orchestration time, including for pipeline run numbers.
-Variables under Pipelines.\* will also be available at orchestration time including run numbers.
+Variables under Pipeline.\* will also be available at orchestration time including run numbers.
 *TODO: Ensure this is possible.*
 Agent.\* variables are never available at orchestration time.